Take Part - Information for Entrants

 - Buxton Fringe does not book or select entrants.

-- The final deadline for the Fringe printed programme is now Tuesday May 18 2021.
+- The final deadline for the Fringe printed programme is Sunday April 20 2025.
 Performers seeking to withdraw from the Fringe can do so at any time up to this point and will be eligible for a full refund.
+April 20 is also the deadline for anyone wanting to use the Opera House ticketing facility.

 - You get to keep your ticket money (special arrangements will apply at managed venues).